Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 "Is-a" relationships are a good way to model inheritance.

 When deciding between inheritance and composition, favor composition/"has-a" relationships, as "has-a" relationships are more flexible.

+## Chapter 6

+The key to abstraction is separating the interface from the implementation.

+When designing a component, strive for high cohesion, also known as the "single responsibility principle" (SRP).

+For example, a class which represents a car can have all the properties and behaviors of an engine, but instead of putting all that into the Car class, you should create a separate Engine class and include that into the Car class.

+A "mixin" is (typically) a template class that provides a set of functionality to a derived class.
+It's called a "mixin" because it "mixes in" behavior into the base class.

+Use up-to-date C++ idioms rather than C concepts.
+Such as `std::any` instead of `void*`.

+Templates (for now) only allow for homogeneous types/data structures.

+When designing code for reuse, consider the audience and follow the idea of familiarity.
+For example, use constructors/destructors for creating and destroying objects instead of creating arbitrary methods to do the same stuff in those methods.

+It can be appropriate at times to provide multiple ways to do the same thing.
+However, use good judgement with this, because over-application can easily lead to cluttered interfaces.

+The "Interface Segregation Principle" (ISP) states that no client should be forced to depend on methods it does not use.
+Split large/fat interfaces into smaller/thin interfaces.

+Follow the "SOLID" principles.
+S(Single Responsibility Principle), O(Open/Closed Principle), L(Liskov Substitution Principle), I(Interface Segregation Principle), D(Dependency Inversion Principle).